 Handle: Handle material is an average texture G10.
 It provides a solid grip in the hand.
 G-10 scales are typically so tough they are practically immortal, which is something you want on your knife.

-Overall: The Skyline holds the edge quite well, and the pocket clip is adaptable to your particular style of selected carry, and the G-10 scales are grippy yet darned near impossible to break or mar.
-This is one of our favorite Unique Folding knives.
+Verdict: The Skyline holds the edge quite well, and the pocket clip is adaptable to your particular style of selected carry, and the G-10 scales are grippy yet darned near impossible to break.
+The overall design makes it in the list of unique pocket knives in the world.